What To Expect?

 5. Communication and Vision:- My baby didn’t show any signs of chatting or using words to express her feelings or emotions.
 He was a very quiet kid.
-He used to cry when he wants a feed or when he is hurt, or when I fo outside leaving him with his grandparents.
+He used to cry when he wants a feed or when he is hurt, or when I go outside to leave him with his grandparents.
 Every baby’s development is different.
-Some babies can chat a sentence which you might not understand at this age.
+Some babies can chat a sentence that you might not understand at this age.
 They can also be experts in waving hands to say bye-bye.

-Your baby’s vision has improves so much just like an adult.
+Your baby’s vision has improved so much just like an adult’s.
 At this age, moms find it very difficult to feed meals to their babies as they don’t like to sit on their feeding chairs for more than a minute.
-Thatswhy many parents make a habit of introducing cartoons or rhymes at such a young which is really really bad for their eyes.
+Thatswhy many parents make a habit of introducing cartoons or rhymes at such a young which is bad for their eyes.
 Doctors recommend not to show mobile or TV screens to your baby till 2 years of age.
-Actually, there is no need to show cartoons or TV to make them sit in one place, you can give them some safe household items to explore.
+There is no need to show cartoons or TV to make them sit in one place, you can give them some safe household items to explore.
 Babies love exploring new things by touching them, keeping them in their mouths, and playing with them.
 So make him busy with some finger foods, colorful cups, toys, spoons, etc.

 - Never place your baby on a chair or a bed when you are not with him.
 You may place him on a chair and go in another to bring something to your baby and he may fall before you come.
 Everything happens in one minute.
 So you cannot leave your baby for a minute too.